DailyStruggle/OnePlayerSleep/README.md

 # OnePlayerSleep
-spigot plugin inspired by the OnePlayerSleep datapack
+spigot plugin inspired by the OnePlayerSleep datapack Tired of waiting for everyone else to sleep?
+Now you can just get in bed to pass the night and clear those nasty thunderstorms! (as long as there are no objections)

-## Configurable Sleep Messages
+## Configurable Random Sleep Messages
-We can add/remove messages at will, set custom text, hover text, and wakeup announcement text, and use bukkit color codes to spice things up! <br />
+With this plugin, we can add any number of messages with custom text, custom hover text, custom wakeup text, and even bukkit color codes! </br>
-We can also set a custom chance for each message to be selected.

-## Configurable Randomization
-By default, a sleep message is randomized once and distributed to relevant players.
-We can also randomize at distribution so that each player gets a potentially different randomly selected message.
+Each message has a configurable chance to be selected, out of the sum of all message chance values.

 ## Async Randomization
 Sleep messages and randomization are run asynchronously to maintain performance on the main thread.